CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 The `traffic.cos_` number is the internal COS value, for example `traffic.cos_0` defines the mapping for internal COS 0.
 To map ingress DSCP 22 to internal COS 4, the configuration `traffic.cos_4.priority_source.dscp = [22]` is used.

-Multiple ingress DSCP values can be mapped to the same internal value.
-For example, to map ingress DSCP values 10, 21 and 36 to internal COS 0,
+Multiple ingress DSCP values can be mapped to the same internal COS value.
+For example, to map ingress DSCP values 10, 21 and 36 to internal COS 0

 ```
 traffic.cos_0.priority_source.dscp = [10,21,36]
 ```